kroffo/CubeSimulator/README.md

 To execute an inverse turn (counterclockwise) hold shift before pressing the button for the respective face.

-Use the arrow keys to move the camera.
+Use the arrow keys to move the camera, and X and Z to zoom in and out.

+Alternatively to typing face names, click and drag can be used to manipulate the cube.
+Just make sure the mouse is on a face of the cube at the end of the drag.